-Station personnel performing functions associated with the SFP level instrumentation will be trained to perform the job specific functions necessary for their assigned tasks.
-The Systematic Approach to Training (SAT) will be used to identify the population to be trained and to determine both the initial and continuing elements of the required training.
-Training will be completed prior to placing the instrumentation in service.
+Training on the new instrumentation will be provided to the necessary personnel, as determined by plant processes and procedures.
+NSPM's Systematic Approach to Training (SAT) will be used to identify the population to be trained, and the initial and continuing elements of the required training.